dr-hextanium/cookbook/src/improving_loop_times/improving_loop_times.md

 This github page provides the installation and usage instructions, so this recipe won't cover them.

-### Photon

-Photon is another way of increasing loop times.
-Photon is an experimental library developed by Eeshwar, an alumni originally from team 7244.
-It allows for significantly faster loop times by parallelizing much more of the hardware reads and writes.
-Installation instructions for Photon are available [here](https://github.com/Eeshwar-Krishnan/PhotonFTC).

-If you have Photon installed, you don't need to use CachingHardware, as Photon has its own caching hardware.
-Note that Photon is more advanced than CachingHardware, so it does the optimisations automatically.

-Photon has a few known issues at the moment, here's some troubleshooting steps:

-**Some people have installed photon and Android Studio does not recognize the `@Photon` annotation.
-Instead of `implementation 'com.github.Eeshwar-Krishnan:PhotonFTC:v3.0.1-ALPHA'`, try `implementation 'com.github.Eeshwar-Krishnan:PhotonFTC:main-SNAPSHOT'`.**

-**Also, be warned.
-Photon sometimes when used just randomly reverses motors and servos (but it's always the same ones reversed the same way).**

 ### Full Examples

 This example uses [CachingHardware](https://github.com/Dairy-Foundation/CachingHardware)